 Foods with Gluten Hiding Inside

-The amount of gluten found in wheat has doubled in recent years, thanks to those hybridized crops.
-Gluten is also added as a filler and binding agent to many processed foods, including:
+The amount of gluten found in wheat has doubled in recent years, thanks to hybridized grain crops.
+Gluten may also be added as a filler and binding agent to many processed foods, including:

 - artificial coffee creamer